Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Insight Save

 When you experience something mind-shatteringly dreadful, roll 1d12.
 If it hits an empty Insight notch or a Hardened notch, you keep it together.
-If it hits a filled in notch or a Broken notch, you freak out.
+If it hits a filled in notch or a Broken notch, you panic.

-### Freak out
+### Panic

 You or the Warden come up with a reaction for your character.
 It should be disruptive, last for a few rounds (d4) and have them end up in a tough spot.
 When you’ve had a chance to calm down, make a WIL save.
 On a success, draw a permanent box around an Insight notch starting at the 1 position going clockwise as you are **Hardened**.
 On a fail, cross out an Insight notch starting at the 12 position going counter-clockwise as you are **Broken** and write down a one word reminder.